almostearthling/when-command/README.md

 * [File](https://icons8.com/icon/XWoSyGbnshH2/file)
 * [Folder](https://icons8.com/icon/dINnkNb1FBl4/folder)

 This utility uses the beautiful [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap) theme extension for _tkinter_, which provides a modern look consistent on all supported platform (and which is probably more clean and clear than it used to be in the GTK days).
-Also, [chlorophyll](https://github.com/rdbende/chlorophyll) is used to display and edit code and structured text, providing a more pleasant and up to date UI.
+Also, [chlorophyll](https://github.com/rdbende/chlorophyll) is used to display and edit code and structured text, providing a more pleasant and up to date UI, and [pystray](https://github.com/moses-palmer/pystray) to implement the system tray interface.